pictoune/pictoune.github.io/generate-your-first-flashcard.md

 Now that you've installed and configured AnkiLingoFlash, it's time to generate and add your first flashcard to Anki.
 Follow these steps:

-1. Select a word or phrase on a recently loaded web page.
+1. Select a word or phrase on a web page.

 2. Right-click on the selected term.
 This will open the context menu.